JudeOsborn/ridiculous_gcs/README.md

 Install python libraries:
  	pip install

 Edit main.py to include your Cloud Storage bucket name.
-App Engine instances include a default bucket with the name <app id>.appspot.com.
+Note that App Engine instances include a default bucket with the name <app id>.appspot.com.

 ## Local server server

 	python main.py

-Note that Cloud Storage is not simulated locally so there's no much point running this code locally.
+However, Cloud Storage is not simulated on a local dev server so there's no much point running this code locally.

 ## Deploying